 Also in Cape Le Grand is Frenchman Peak.
 The 262-metre Grade 5 walk to the top is well worth the effort for the stunning views across the park.
 Check out the caves and crevices that nature has carved out over millions of years.

 On the opposite side of Esperance, the 40 kilometre Great Ocean Drive is a circular route that take in more of the stunning coastline.
 If you feel like a swim en route, stop off at Twilight Cove.
 It has crystal-clear water and some spectacular rock formations (see if you can spot the dinosaur lurking underwater!).

 Towards the end of the drive, turn off opposite Pink Lake (sadly, no longer pink) and make your way to Lucky Bay Brewing for a refreshing afternoon ale.
 The flavours this boutique local brewhouse produces are clean and fresh, just like the exquisite local beaches.

 For more information, please visit www.visitesperance.com.

 Do you have any tips to add to our Esperance travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.